- Posted by ACE Home Services

 - The collector pan can overflow.

 This regular horror show can be averted.
-At ACE Home Services, many of our expert technicians report total system shutdowns over something as simple as a clogged drain tube, something we can fix in minutes.
+At ACE Home Services, many of our expert technicians report total system shutdowns over something as simple as a clogged drain tube, something we can fix in minutes; having your air conditioner working again.
 Regular maintenance of the drain pan and tube can keep the unwanted water flowing, keeping your home or office cool.

 6. Frozen Coils

-The condenser coils outside and the evaporator coils inside can both freeze.
+The condenser coils outside and the evaporator coils inside can both freeze causing the unit not to work.
 Before you spend money on evaporator coil replacement, please allow the technicians from ACE Home Services to examine your system.
 Frozen coils can result from several issues: